jekor/minform/README.markdown

 <input autofocus>
 ```

-Automatically focuses the element on `document.ready`.
+Automatically focuses the element when `minform()` is called on it.
+Note that only the first autofocus input is focused.

 ### required